Selected Fellows join a comprehensive program through which they receive financial and personal developmental support to:

-- Internships ideally span 8-10 weeks.
-Fellows are expected to work full time (35-40 hours per week) for their host organization.
+- Fellows typically serve full time (30-40 hours per week) with their host organization.

-Continue the Journey:
+Continue the Journey

-Upon returning to campus in the fall, Fellows are supported by each other, faculty partners, and CPGC staff members to unpack and reflect on their summer experiences:
+Upon returning to campus in the fall, fellows are supported by each other, faculty partners, and CPGC staff members to unpack and reflect on their summer experiences:

 - Fellows participate in one of several fall courses designed for them to continue their learning.

-- Frequently, Fellows continue to brainstorm ways to advance actions on campus and off.
-In the months and years that follow the Fellowship, Fellows apply for CPGC funding to continue their inquiry and activism through connections with research, conferences, and on-campus events and speakers.
+- Frequently, fellows continue to brainstorm ways to advance actions on campus and off.
+In the months and years that follow the fellowship, fellows apply for CPGC funding to continue their inquiry and activism through connections with research, conferences, and on-campus events and speakers.